 - All staff members should be aware of systems within our school which support safeguarding and these will be explained to them as part of staff induction.
-This includes: the school's safeguarding policy; the school's Code of Conduct; the school's Whistleblowing Policy and the Designated Safeguarding Leads. - All staff members will undertake safeguarding and child protection refresher training at least once a year to ensure they understand the school's safeguarding systems and their responsibilities and can identify signs of possible abuse or neglect. - All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - Staff will receive regular safeguarding updates through staff meetings. - Key staff will undertake level two and level three training as agreed by the Trustees and when required. - New staff will receive training as part of their induction period.
+This includes: the school's safeguarding policy; the school's Code of Conduct; the school's Whistleblowing Policy and the Designated Safeguarding Leads. - All staff members will undertake safeguarding and child protection refresher training at least once a year to ensure they understand the school's safeguarding systems and their responsibilities and can identify signs of possible abuse, neglect, complex safeguarding concerns and key Local Authority approaches, including Early Help, Signs of Safety and Safe & Together.
+Training will be regularly updated and in line with advice from the 3 safeguarding partners. - All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - All staff must be aware of specific vulnerabilities of some children, including those with poor attendance and those with a Social Worker - Staff will receive regular safeguarding updates through staff meetings and emails.

+- Key staff will undertake level two and level three training as agreed by the Trustees and when required. - New staff will receive training as part of their induction period.